 Methotrexate is a ‘folate antagonist’.
 This means it interferes with the folate in our body and causes an essential substance needed to help trophoblast cells to divide to be released from the body.
 The cells can no longer divide because this essential substance is missing.

 Once these cells no longer divide, the pregnancy is ended and the whole pregnancy sac, including any cells that might eventually have grown into a baby, is usually reabsorbed by the mother.
-This happens because it is our own DNA and cellular material and so the body treats it like the reassignment of resources.
+This happens because it is our own cellular material and so the body treats it like the reassignment of resources.
 This is normal and happens in many cases of miscarriage.
 The ‘reabsorption’ can take weeks and sometimes months to be complete and is monitored through beta hCG blood tests.

 In some instances, the fallopian tube may remain blocked by the pregnancy tissue which can take some time to shrink and, occasionally, it may not shrink and will leave a blockage in the tube by way of a small cyst.
 However, the use of Methotrexate does not reduce the chances of successful future pregnancy, whatever the outcome in the affected tube.